ucrawler/nntplexer/README.md

 cache articles 'multi continent' conveniently to externals using cf r2

 Use jbod for article caching, we don't care about data loss and want to minimize data loss on a drive issue.
+Spread articles between jbod's using postdate somehow.

 skip backends using article postdate and backend retention